mgmtech/gobot/README.md

 Wish List
 ---------

-Encryption
+Encryption and a backdoor for the NSA :smirk:

-Ninja bots (bots loaded at runtime via Discovery, but otherwise not statically listed in the source)
+Ninja bots :ninja: (bots loaded at runtime via Discovery, but otherwise not statically listed in the source)

 Interface type definitions for ServerStart and ClientStart for the bots.